-Senior Capstone Project is the culmination of the student's academic training and practical experience in the Bachelor in Christian Ministry degree program.
+MIN 4416 Senior Capstone Project 6 Hours ---------- ------------------------- --------- experience in the Bachelor in Christian Ministry degree program.
 The purpose of this course is to mentor and guide the student in planning, implementing, and evaluating a ministry project.
 To accomplish this, the student will utilize the theological and practical tools for ministry gained throughout the degree program's course of study.
 The student will meet with his/her cohort for planning sessions, participate in online discussion sessions, implement the project, write a report on the process and results of the project, and present the final results.
 Through this experience, the church leader will improve his/her leadership skills and become more effective in their respective place of service.